NeerajGodiyal/NeerajGodiyal/README.md

 🎓 I'm currently in the Third Year of Engineering

-🌱 Mostly, I deal with fullstack development but also dive into other fields like Machine Learning and Blockchain sometimes
+🌱 Mostly, I deal with fullstack development but also dive into other fields like ML and Blockchain sometimes

 💬 Ask me about anything :), may be i will tell you something interesting